1250 E. Sherwood Drive

 2. Waiting too long to get their affairs in order is a very common mistake.
 If you are incapacitated mentally, you cannot formulate and execute an estate plan.
 Many retirees are living beyond the time when they have well documented legal capacity and the options available to them to plan are greatly reduced.

 3. Non-probate assets will often cause problems with your estate plan.
-Make sure they are coordinated with your estate plan to insure you don=t defeat your estate plan.
-For instance, don=t leave your estate to three children, but place the majority of your estate in joint tenancy with one of the children.
-The joint tenancy assets don=t have to be divided among all three children, and that can cause problems if it is your intent that it be shared.
+Make sure they are coordinated with your estate plan to insure you don’t defeat your estate plan.
+For instance, don’t leave your estate to three children, but place the majority of your estate in joint tenancy with one of the children.
+The joint tenancy assets don’t have to be divided amongst all three children, and that can cause problems if it is your intent that it be shared.

-4. Most retirees don't think much about the possibility they might end up in a nursing home.
-Nursing homes in Colorado currently cost about $7,828 per month in 2018.
+4. Most retirees don’t think much about the possibility they might end up in a nursing home.
+Skilled nursing homes in Colorado currently costs about $8,609 per month in 2022.
 Make sure you have a plan to pay the cost of such care, whether that be private pay, long-term care insurance, Medicaid, or an inheritance from your rich uncle.
-You and your family don=t want any surprises.
+You and your family don’t want any surprises.

 5. Not working long enough can be a big mistake.
 We are living longer.
 That is good and bad.
 The longer we live, the more money we may need in the later years of our lives.
 Make sure you have enough resources to retire.
 “Enough” depends upon many factors including your lifestyle, the size of your nest egg, and your ability to earn through part time employment.
 Be careful not to sell yourself short on how much you might need.